Have you ever looked at a piece of art and thought to yourself, “I wish I could do that”?

 Creativity is so easy to cultivate, you can do it in your sleep!

 Simple strategies like listening to unfamiliar ambient music and the practice of meditation can open neural pathways and create the conditions for you to think see a different perspective.
 It’s been proven that spending time in nature makes us more creative.
-Looking at trees and leaves — instead of our electronic devices — reduces our anxiety, lowers our heart rates, soothes us, and allows our brains to make connections more easily.
+Instead of looking at our electronic devices, nature reduces anxiety, lowers heart rate, and allows the brains to make connections more easily.

 The most basic way to boost your creativity is getting enough quality sleep.
 Rapid Eye Movement, or REM sleep (the “dream phase”), promotes creative problem-solving.
-Researchers found that for creative problems that you've already been working on, the passage of time will help you discover solutions.
-But or new problems, only REM sleep enhances creativity because of the way sleep fosters the formation of associative networks in the brain.
+Researchers found that for new problems, only REM sleep enhances creativity because of the way sleep fosters the formation of associative networks in the brain.

 In a few cases, dreams themselves have led to scientific breakthroughs.
 For example, the shape and structure of DNA eluded scientists until 1953, when Dr. James Watson had a dream that made him consider the double helix.
 According to Watson’s 2005 TED Talk, the dream was of two intertwined serpents with heads at opposite ends.